IbrahimKhuram/CryptoVolt/README.md

 # CryptoVolt
-CryptoVolt is a project to deploy the Volt (VLT) crypto token built using the ERC-20 standard for Etherium.
+CryptoVolt is a project to deploy the Volt (VLT) crypto token on an Etherium testnet built using the ERC-20 standard.
 * Source code made using Solidity